kenatiod/MUT/Understanding Machine Understanding.md

 Campbell, M., Hoane Jr, A. J., & Hsu, F. H. (2002).
 Deep blue.
 Artificial Intelligence, 134(1-2), 57-83.

-Chalmers, D. J. (1996).
-The conscious mind: In search of a fundamental theory.
-Oxford University Press.

-Dautenhahn, K. (2007).
-Socially intelligent robots: Dimensions of human-robot interaction.
-Philosophical Transactions of the Royal Society B: Biological Sciences, 362(1480), 679-704.

-Dennett, D. C. (1980).
-The milk of human intentionality.
-Behavioral and Brain Sciences, 3(3), 428-430.

-Dennett, D. C. (1987).
-The intentional stance.
-MIT Press.

 Ferrucci, D., Brown, E., Chu-Carroll, J., Fan, J., Gondek, D., Kalyanpur, A. A., Lally, A., Murdock, J. W., Nyberg, E., Prager, J., Schlaefer, N., & Welty, C. (2010).
 Building Watson: An overview of the DeepQA project.
 AI Magazine, 31(3), 59-79.

-Fodor, J. A. (1980).
-Searle on what only brains can do.
-Behavioral and Brain Sciences, 3(3), 431-432.

-Glenberg, A. M., & Robertson, D. A. (2000).
-Symbol grounding and meaning: A comparison of high-dimensional and embodied theories of meaning.
-Journal of Memory and Language, 43(3), 379-401.

-Gunning, D., & Aha, D. W. (2019).
-DARPA's explainable artificial intelligence program.
-AI Magazine, 40(2), 44-58.

 Gödel, K. (1931). Über formal unentscheidbare Sätze der Principia Mathematica und verwandter Systeme I. Monatshefte für Mathematik und Physik, 38(1), 173-198.

 Jones, J. L. (2006).
 Robots at the tipping point: The road to iRobot Roomba.
 IEEE Robotics & Automation Magazine, 13(1), 76-78.

 Kasparov, G. (2017).
 Deep thinking: Where machine intelligence ends and human creativity begins.
 PublicAffairs.

-Lipton, Z. C. (2018).
-The mythos of model interpretability: In machine learning, the concept of interpretability is both important and slippery.
-Queue, 16(3), 31-57.

 Lovelace, A. A. (1843).
 Notes by the translator.
 In L. F. Menabrea, Sketch of the analytical engine invented by Charles Babbage, Esq.
 Scientific Memoirs, 3, 666-731.